NikiPOU/jps-vs-a-star/docs/user_guide.md

 Enter start point (row col):
 Enter goal point (row col):

--Input two integers separated by a space, e.g. 0 0 for the top-left corner.
+- Input two integers separated by a space, e.g. 0 0 for the top-left corner.
--You cannot choose a wall (1) as a start or goal point.
+- You cannot choose a wall (1) as a start or goal point.

 ### 3. See results